 The Causes of Plugged Ears

-Changes in Atmospheric Pressure
+Changes in Atmospheric Pressure:

+Most people have experienced pressure changes in their ears riding over a mountain pass.
 In most cases, changes in atmospheric pressure have temporary effects and require opening your Eustachian tubes to relieve the pressure.

 Swimmer’s Ear